awslabs/damo/USAGE.md

 restrictive.
 Also, specifying each parameter that different from their default values could be not convenient.
 Users may want to specify full parameters at once in such cases.
 For such users, the command supports `--kdamonds` option.
-It receives a json-format specification of kdamonds that would contains all DAMON parameters.
+It receives a specification of kdamonds that would contains all DAMON parameters in `json` or `yaml` format.
+Either a string of the format, or a path to a file containing the string can be passed to the option.
 Then, `damo` starts DAMON with the specification.

-For the format of the json input, please refer to `damo fmt_json` documentation below, or simply try the command.
-The `--kdamonds` option keyword can also simply omitted because the json input can used as is for the `deducible target` (refer to "Simple Target Argument" section above).
+For the full DAMON parameters input format, please refer to `damo fmt_json` documentation below, or simply try the command.
+The `--kdamonds` option keyword can also simply omitted because the full DAMON parameters input can used as is for the `deducible target` (refer to "Simple Target Argument" section above).

 Note that multiple DAMON contexts per kdamond is not supported as of 2023-09-12, though.